 The Uganda visa on arrival is no longer available since July 2016 for anyone, not just Australian citizens.
 The Ugandan government decided to eliminate and replace it with electronic visas.
 As a result, all travelers who wish to enter Uganda need to have a Uganda e-visa or a visa issued by a Ugandan embassy.
 Otherwise, you will be sent back to Australia.
 Even if visas on arrival cannot be obtained anymore, the electronic visa system is a lot easier to use, which is why we advise you to apply online using the services of iVisa.

-How can I apply for a Uganda visa for Australian citizens?
+How can I apply for a Uganda e-Visa for Australian citizens?

-- Passport – all applicants must have a valid passport, and the document needs to remain valid for at least another 6 months from your date of arrival in Uganda.
+- Passport – all foreigner citizens must have a valid passport, and it needs to remain valid for at least another 6 months from your date of arrival in Uganda.

 - Copy of your passport’s bio page

 - A passport-sized photo – as recent as possible

 - Vaccination certificate for Yellow fever – failure to comply means that you will be subjected to vaccination when you arrive in Uganda.
 Some quarantine measures may be taken as well.

 When you apply for a Uganda Transit visa, you also need a letter which states the transit reason and the destination, and if you want an East Africa visa, you must also provide an itinerary and a return flight ticket.

 Once you have all that in order, you can move on to the Uganda e-visa application form.